mgsosna/mattsosna.com/_posts/python/2020-07-03-Python-1-Intro.md

 ## Tips for getting better
 * Try things out.
 * Start getting exposed to Python tips.
 [Real Python](https://realpython.com/) is a _fantastic_ resource - I follow them on Twitter, along with [Daily Python tip](https://twitter.com/python_tip) and a few others.
 The idea is to pick up tips here and there.
 That won't create your foundational knowledge, but it'll give you the little breakthroughs for making a bit of code more efficient.
 There's lots of ways to carry out a task, and as you become more experienced it's about narrowing down to the paths that are most readable and efficient.
 * To that end, get exposed to professional Python.
 The wonderful thing about open-source code is that you can just pick it up and read it.
 It's not hidden behind a paywall or carefully guarded on a secret server.
-It's right [here]()
+It's right [here](https://github.com/python/cpython)!
+It's fairly incomprehensible unless you have expert-level Python and C/C++, but it's there for the reading if you want.